e271828e/Flight.jl/prototypes/kernel/NOTES.md

   refusals that flank it are unchanged in kind: a component-fed face reaches no root input, and a state payload at an assembly prefix has nothing to write.
+- **Face uniqueness reads the root's class, not its family (D-210).** A primitive root declaring one key in both contracts is rejected as the same build error a duplicate assembly face name is — the shape that used to build and place two cells at one address, the root input's over the port's.
+The identical leaf one level down still builds, which is the rule's other half: below the root an input face places nothing, so there is nothing to forbid.
+- **A face feeding nothing declares nothing (D-210).** An `input_connections` entry routing to the empty tuple is refused at the level that declares it, root or not, with the offending entry named.
+The condition misdiagnosis it used to produce is *unreachable* rather than reworded: the test authors the dead face, addresses it with a condition, and gets the build's refusal — the resolver never sees it.

 ## Stand-in retirement history